opconWizard/opcon-docs/docs/job-types/zos.md

         alone will allow the entry to match any step in the procedure.
         To match a specific step, include the PROCSTEP.
   - Beginning with version 19.02, the step names support wild-card matching for each name.
-A\'?\' character will match any single non-blank character in the step name and a \'\*\' character at the end of the string will match all remaining characters or blank spaces in the step name.
+A'?' character will match any single non-blank character in the step name and a '\*' character at the end of the string will match all remaining characters or blank spaces in the step name.
 - **Min CC and Max CC**: Defines the minimum to maximum range of return codes this step control definition checks.
 Both the minimum and maximum values need to between 0 and 4095.
-- **Step Action**: Defines the action to be taken when the defined step\'s return code falls in the Step CC range.
+- **Step Action**: Defines the action to be taken when the defined step's return code falls in the Step CC range.
 Options include:
   - **Abend Job At Step Termination**: Tells
         OpCon that this job is to be
         immediately terminated.
 All remaining steps are flushed but